Psychopathic Progressives Guarantee Someone Will Get Killed

 The left is becoming more and more unhinged since Donald Trump won the presidency.
 They have resorted to the violent tactics of liberal fascism.
+Bill O’Reilly calls it “virtue fascism”.
 They are threatening, harassing, dehumanizing anyone who disagrees with them politically.
 It is the new normal.

 THE DEHUMANIZATION BY THE LEFT